cparcerisas/baleen_whale_benchmark/README.md

 # A Benchmark for baleen whale detection

-This code is intended to be used to reproduce a part of the results from the paper "Deep learning in marine bioacoustics: A benchmark for baleen whale detection.
-In preparation"
+This code is intended to be used to reproduce a part of the results from the paper
+> E. Schall, I. I. Kaya, E. Debusschere, P. Devos, and C. Parcerisas, “Deep learning in marine bioacoustics: a benchmark for baleen whale detection,” Remote Sensing in Ecology and Conservation, 2024, doi: 10.1002/rse2.392.

 ## How should the data be organized
 Wav data should be converted to sequenced spectrograms.